vitessio/website/content/en/docs/user-guides/materialize.md

 ## Create the destination tables

 In the case where we using `Materialize` to copy tables between keyspaces, we can use the `"create_ddl": "copy"` option in the `Materialize` `json_spec` `table_settings` to create the target table for us (similar to what `MoveTables` does).
-However, in our case where we are using `Materilize` with a target table name different from the source table name, we need to manually create the target tables.
+However, in our case where we are using `Materialize` with a target table name different from the source table name, we need to manually create the target tables.
 Let's go ahead and do that:

 ```sql
 $ mysql -A